- 28 Apr 2022 - 02 May 2022

 - Hosted lunch at Ohakune and private garden tour

 The highlight of the four night, five days is your dining experience at The Chef’s Table.
 The fine dining experience entails a refined 10 course degustation menu from the land.
 The Chef’s Table at Blue Duck Station offers a stripped-back and unique fine dining experience under the stunning night’s sky at Blue Duck Station – a 30-minute ATV trip.
 Located on the highest point of the station affectionately known as the Top of the World, it has views of the Tongariro and Whanganui national parks.
 The mountains Taranaki, Tongariro, Mount Ruapehu and Ngauruhoe are spectacular on a clear day.

-To make this experience even more memorable, you will head out with the chef on the station foraging for items to be included in your fine dining experience – a refined 10 course degustation dinner from the land.
+To make this experience even more memorable, you will head out with Jax and the chef on the station foraging for items to be included in your fine dining experience – a refined 10 course degustation dinner from the land.
 There is no expense spared here, your meal comes with pre-dinner drinks and wine matching across all 10 courses, followed by coffee.
 After your meal a return 30-minute ATV ride back down.
 Don’t expect to be back home before 11.00pm

 For the photographers: